 The Kawai/Teisco Synthesizer-100F is still an insider tip among the analog classics.
 This rather boring-looking but grand-sounding experimental synthesizer can still be found on the used market on a regular basis – and at humane prices.
 Its harmless, unassuming appearance and its smallness may lead to the assumption that this is an instrument of no importance …

 … which is not even close to the truth.
 In terms of sound, the S-100F reminds us of the grandiose ARP 2600.
 It convinces with ultra-dry basses, razor-sharp envelopes, an extreme range of audio frequencies, excellent effect sounds and much, much more.

 The Kawai S-100F / Teisco S-100F, one of the last white spots on the “Terra Incognita” of synthesizer history, has no noteworthy cult status and is not particularly popular at present.
 We prophesize that this will change in the very near future.

 30 minutes of sound samples are included.
-All sounds are from the Kawai / Teisco S-100F – with two exceptions: In “Mix 1” Studiologic Sledge provides some soft pad sounds.
-And in “Mix 2”, full of other synthesizers, there’s a clearly audible scratchy Roland TR-808 volume pot (we apologize) and a short, but great piano solo by Wolfi H. The sub-audio-bass: Kawai S-100F.
+All sounds are from the Kawai/Teisco S-100F (sometimes two of them – stereo!), with the following exceptions: in “Mix 1” Studiologic Sledge provides some soft pad sounds, and in “Mix 2”, full of other synthesizers, there’s a clearly audible scratchy Roland TR-808 volume pot (we apologize) and a short, but great piano solo by Wolfi H. That sub-audio-bass: Kawai S-100F.